QuentinRa/blog.quentinra.dev/proj/tests/index.md

 And then you will end speeding your developments because you suffered at the beginning doing some UML.

+## Behavior driven development (BDD)

+Usually done before TDD but not really a lot of people do know of this one.
+You can use this extreme-development method to think a bit more about your functions before coding.

+* ``Given`` an action done by the user
+* ``When`` I do this action
+* ``Then`` I will do this code
+* ``And`` ... will happens.

+You do that for all functionalities, normal and error cases and you might find some things that you may have missed.
+You need to think

+* what my function should do ?
+* do adding my function will really answer what we want ?
+* what problems adding my function might cause ?

 ## Sources

 * Florent MADELAINE ([IUT-SF](http://www.iut-fbleau.fr/) teacher)